KBNLresearch/iromlab/doc/setupIromlab.md

     <secondsToTimeout>20</secondsToTimeout>

+### reportFormatString

+Defines the format of the output report that is generated  by IsoBuster.
+The format is described in the [IsoBuster documentation](ttps://www.isobuster.com/tips/build_custom_lists_and_reports_via_gui_or_cmd).
+By default reports are generated in [Digital Forensics XML (DFXML)](http://www.forensicswiki.org/wiki/Category:Digital_Forensics_XML) format.
+Note that the IsoBuster format string must be wrapped inside a [CDATA section](https://en.wikipedia.org/wiki/CDATA).

 ### Location of disc robot drivers

 The following four settings define the full file paths to the driver programs for the disc robot.
 These are all located in dBpoweramp's BatchRipper folder (installation instructions for dBpoweramp and the drivers can be found [here](./setupDbpoweramp.md)).
 Example: